julius-zabulenas/online-bookstore/README.md

 ### GET

-Executing a `GET` call on this endpoint retrieves all the existing book records from the database.
+Executing a `GET` call on this endpoint retrieves all the existing book records from the database, ordered by quantity in descending order.

-The application is seeded with records by default, so a call on this link would return these values:
+The application is seeded with records by default, so a call with a freshly started server on this link would return these values:

 ```
 [